 Below are some of the missions we’ve created grouped by my secret educational agenda and the links where I’ve found my inspiration.

 Codes and cyphers are a form of mathematics.
 Learn in Color offers 7 Secret Spy Codes for Kids.
 This is a good place to start together.
-Once everyone has the hang of it, try using this cryptogram maker to create missions.
-Every mission could be issued in code!
+Once everyone has the hang of it, try using this cryptogram maker to create code names, secret messages to fellow agents and to encrypt secret agent missions.
+Once learned, new missions could be issued in code!

 My favorite mission so far has been a mission I created to get my daughter excited for Bakken Museum‘s Women in Science series.
+We were basically “spying on” and researching historical figures.
 A Mighty Girl has this helpful webpage with short biographies about several women scientists.
-I am sending her just enough information that she can google and find the identity of the scientist (“the person of interest”) and then give her the mission to research and report back with as much information as she can possibly find on this person of interest.
-Since I’m kind of a geek about writing, her mission included the PDF “Writing A Biography” from MacMillian Readers.
-This is such good information, I hope she holds onto it and can use it in middle school and high school.
+I sent her just enough information that she could google and find the identity of the scientist (“the person of interest”) and then assigned her the mission to research and report back with as much information as she could possibly find on this person of interest.
+Depending on your goals and the age of your child, you can ask them to give you an oral or written report on the subject in question.

 These were my favorite missions.
-Some of my missions were hits, some were misses but they all covertly introduced some educational concept and, until this phase runs its course, I will continue to look for opportunities and inspirations to send more.
+Some of my spy missions were hits, some were misses; but they all covertly introduced some educational concept and, until this phase ran its course, I could always mail new missions when I came up with ideas.